blimpan/atlar-frontend/README.md

     `VITE_ATLAR_API_URL='https://api.atlar.com/financial-data/v2/'`

     `VITE_ATLAR_AUTH='Basic VVNFk5BTU6k9U00VQQNTV09SRDEyMzQ1='`

+      ^ These examples won't work for obvious reasons

-5. Navigate to root folder of project.
+6. Navigate to root folder of project.
-6. Run 'npm run dev' to start development server.
+7. Run 'npm run dev' to start development server.
 Make sure port used is 3000 to avoid CORS issues.

 ## TODO
 - Responsiveness for smaller (e.g. mobile) screens.
 I limited the project to desktops assuming that most users will access the app at work on their computer.